 Cosmetic Bonding in Carmel, NY

-Carmel Dental Associates provides cosmetic bonding in Carmel, NY.
+Carmel Dental Associates provides cosmetic bonding to patients located in Carmel and throughout Putnam County.
 Call 845-225-2224 to learn more and schedule your appointment.

 Cosmetic bonding is one of the most affordable ways to improve the appearance of your smile.
 It’s also versatile—we can use bonding to correct a wide range of issues, from discoloration to chips.
 The process is fast and painless, so no anesthesia is required.

 Bonding involves applying a tooth-colored composite resin to the tooth that needs cosmetic correction.
 We select a resin that matches the color of the rest of your teeth, then prepare the surface of your tooth by roughening the enamel, which helps the bonding material adhere properly.
 A liquid is applied to the tooth, then the bonding is placed and carefully shaped for a natural appearance.
 The bonding agent is cured, then further shaped if needed.
 The entire process takes under an hour to complete in most cases.

 Cosmetic bonding can be used to improve the appearance of a number of different imperfections.
 Some of the most common include:

 - Discolored teeth that do not respond to traditional teeth whitening treatments

 - Reshaping malformed teeth